dev-bootcamp-2019/final-project-carlos0202/README.md

-# About My Media Collection Dapp
+# About My Media Collection DApp

 My media collection is a proof of existence project based on the Ethereum blockchain, it is my final project for the Consensys academy Ethereum developer bootcamp.